nebtrx/Framerizr/readme.md

 Getting Started
 ---------------

 Using Framerizr.MVC is easy once installed.
-You just have reference the easyXDM and jQuery in the external web
+You just have to reference easyXDM and jQuery in the external web

 ```html
 	<script src="http://example.domain.com/Scripts/easyXDM.min.js">  </script>